knewplay/book-programming-essential/toolset/tools.md

 Version Control Systems track changes to a folder and its contents in a series of snapshots.
 So, if you are working on your code, you can take a snapshot of the entire state of your project folder at any time, and with time, you will have multiple of these snapshots.

 Version Control Systems also keep track of some extra information, or "metadata", along with the actual changes to the content.
-This makes it possible to know who authored a particular change to a specific file, when it was made, and what message was left with the snapshot.
+This makes it possible to know who authored a particular change to a specific file, when was this change made, and what message was left with the snapshot.

 There are several Version Control Systems out there, such as Subversion (SVN) and Mercurial, but Git has become the de facto standard for version control.
 Here, we will talk about the concepts with Git in mind.